samarh/samarh.github.io/index.md

 ## Research

 ### Multilingual Language Identification
-Developed techniques to improve the identification of langauge content in code-switched multilingual webpages, with a focus on Arabic script-based languages.
+Developed techniques to improve the identification of langauge content as well as estimate their respective proportions in code-switched multilingual webpages, with a focus on Arabic script-based languages.

 ### Deep Convolutional Neural Networks for Facial Keypoint Detection
 Presented a method for facial keypoint detection using deep learning techniques, experimenting with a variety of architectures and hyperparameters to improve performance.
 Took on the Kaggle Facial Keypoint Detection challenge and ranked \#21 out of all teams on the competition leaderboard.